-- The skills, knowledge and vocabulary as set out in our chosen programmes of Little Wandle for Phonics, Talk for Writing for English and writing and White Rose for maths.
+- The skills, knowledge and vocabulary as set out in our chosen programmes of Little Wandle for Phonics, Maths No Problem - Please see the attached copies of the curriculum documents below.

 - Our commitment to ensure that all children have the self-confidence, skills and knowledge needed for transition to Year one and for their future learning.